TradeIdeasPhilip/divide-by-zero/README.md

 I wasn't having much luck with other approaches, so I decided to draw some things in SVG.
 SVG gives high quality results.
-And it knows how to draw parabolas.
+And it knows how to draw parabolas!

 The problem is that SVG uses a different format for specifying parabolas than we use in algebra and calculus.
 I couldn't find a good reference on the subject, so here's what I discovered by trial and error.